The Awakening

 You learn to open up to new worlds and different points of view.
 And you

-begin reassessing and redefining who you are and what you really stand
+begin reassessing and redefining who you are

 for.You learn the difference between wanting and needing and you begin to

-discard the doctrines and values you've outgrown, or should never have
+and values you've outgrown, or should never have

 bought into to begin with and in the process you learn to go with your